StevenTammen/bibledocs.org/content/site/writing-level/_index.md

 subsection: writing-and-content
 weight: 50
 summary: >-
    On this site, content level tries to classify content by its level of spiritual difficulty, while writing level tries to classify content by how difficult its writing is to read (in terms of, for example, prose difficulty and vocabulary complexity).
-This page describes how this site makes use of its two writing levels (higher and lower), and also describes technical discussion sections, which are probably the defining feature of higher level writing.
+This page describes how this site makes use of its two writing levels (higher and lower), and also describes technical discussion sections, which are probably the defining feature of higher-level writing.
 ---

 For this site, [content level](/site/content-level) measures "spiritual difficulty level," while writing level measures how difficult the writing is for someone to read.
 If you have heard the term "reading level" (e.g., "her daughter reads at a 4th grade reading level"), then you are on the right track.
 The [Lexile system](https://en.wikipedia.org/wiki/Lexile) is one formal implementation of the concept.